-Services requiring Prior Authorization (PA) can be determined by using our online Pre-Auth Tool.
-Prior Authorizations can be submitted electronically using our online tool located on the provider portal.
-Using Meridian's online Prior Authorization (PA) tool offers timely and efficient service.
+Services requiring Prior Authorization (PA) can be determined by using our online Pre-Auth Check.
+Prior Authorizations can be submitted electronically using our online tool located in the secure provider portal.
+Using Meridian's online Pre-Auth Check offers timely and efficient service.
 PAs can also be done by fax.
 Please use fax numbers and document examples on the following page.